Lusito/typed-ecstasy/README.md

 [![Code Coverage](https://coveralls.io/repos/github/Lusito/typed-ecstasy/badge.svg?branch=master)](https://coveralls.io/github/Lusito/typed-ecstasy)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/Lusito/typed-ecstasy/blob/master/LICENSE)

+**Please be aware:**

+This port is in an early stage.
+It still needs to be optimized, especially for memory (no pooling yet).

 A tiny entity framework written in TypeScript.
 It started as a port of the C++ [Entity Component System](https://www.gamedev.net/page/resources/_/technical/game-programming/understanding-component-entity-systems-r3013)
 [ecstasy](https://github.com/lusito/ecstasy), which is a port of [Ashley](https://github.com/libgdx/ashley/) from LibGDX. typed-ecstasy is a high-performance entity framework  without the use of black-magic and thus making the API easy